 Credit Cards with Allegations of Fraud

 It is important to hire a bankruptcy attorney to prevent being accused of fraud in a bankruptcy case.
 If a lender successfully proves fraud, the credit card debt may be ineligible for discharge.
 This process usually starts with the creditor challenging the discharge based on the belief the debt was incurred through fraud.
 See Bankruptcy Code section 523(a)(2)(A).
 Fraud is a defense against dischargability for credit cards in bankruptcy.
-For credit card fraud the creditor will need to prove one of two things: (1) that the card was obtained through fraud, such as falsified information on an application; or (2) the use of the card itself was done in a fraudulent manner.
+For credit card fraud the creditor will need to prove one of two things: (1) that the card was obtained through fraud, such as falsified information on an application; or (2) the use of the card itself was done fraudulently.
 If you think a lender may have a claim of fraud, contact a bankruptcy law firm for legal advice right away.

 Adversary Proceedings for Credit Cards in Bankruptcy

 If a lender accuses you of fraud in bankruptcy, they will need to file a notice of adversary proceedings.
 This step is mandatory if a credit card company wants to challenge the dischargability of credit cards in bankruptcy based on fraud.
 There are very specific time-frames involved for a credit card company to file this notice.
 If the claim is not timely filed, the creditor may be barred from challenging the discharge of credit cards in bankruptcy.

-The court looks at a number of factors when deciding whether or not there is fraud for the credit cards in bankruptcy.
+The court looks at several factors when deciding whether or not there is fraud for the credit cards in bankruptcy.
 The bankruptcy judge will look at the following factors, but it is important to remember that not one single factor is outcome dispositive.
 The judge will look at all of the facts relevant to these factors before making a decision.